Popular Music: Voice

 Vetting is conducted by the National Vetting Bureau (formerly known as the Garda Central Vetting Unit).
 The National Vetting Bureau (NVB) helps to assess the suitability of all applicants on this programme.
 It is important to note that participation in or completion of this programme may be affected by subsequent disclosure/discovery.

-All applicants must sit the CSM’s BA in Popular Music Degree Course Entrance Test ((provisional dates: Thursday to Saturday, 11th - 13th April 2019).
+All applicants must sit the CSM’s BA (Honours) in Popular Music Degree Course Entrance Test (provisional dates: Thursday to Saturday, 23rd - 25th April 2020).